CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Automation/Set-up-a-Basic-Ansible-Lab.md

 ---
 title: Set up a Basic Ansible Lab
 author: Cumulus Networks
-weight: 333
+weight: 321
 toc: 4
 ---

 This article outlines the process for managing a switch using Ansible in a lab environment.
-This example is showing off Ansible's [ad-hoc commands](http://docs.ansible.com/intro_adhoc.html).
-For repeated tasks, use an Ansible playbook; like this [easy playbook example](/hc/en-us/articles/205014637-Ansible-Simple-Playbook-Example-with-a-Quagga-Template).
+This example is showing off Ansible's {{<exlink url="http://docs.ansible.com/intro_adhoc.html" text="ad-hoc commands">}}.
+For repeated tasks, use an Ansible playbook; like this {{<link url="Ansible-Simple-Playbook-Example-with-an-FRR-Template" text="easy playbook example">}}.

 ## Requirements